Aotearoa New Zealand

 'A country made for angels, not for men.'*

-Sitting in splendid isolation in the southern Pacific, New Zealand draws travelers from around the world with sublime landscapes, friendly locals and wide-open spaces.
+Secluded in the southern Pacific, New Zealand rewards travelers with sublime landscapes, friendly locals and wide-open spaces.

 This far-flung archipelago was among the last places on earth to be discovered.